brandonchartier/hash-brown/README.md

 ## CLI Usage

 - `hashbrown [options]` - Run hash-brown using your options
-- `-a --algorithm` - Set the algorithm used for hashing, defaulted to "sha1"
+- `-a --algorithm` - Set the algorithm used for hashing, defaults to "sha1"
 - `-f --files` - Set the files to be hashed
 - `-o --output` - Set the destination path
-- `-m --manifest` - Set the JSON manifest path
+- `-m --manifest` - Set the JSON manifest path, defaults to "manifest.json"

 ## Example
-`hashbrown --files="src/**/*.js" --output="out/" --manifest="manifest.json"`
+`hashbrown --files=src/**/*.js --output=path/to/dest`